bwang1008/Rubik-Cube/README.md

 ## JSON Input
 * `N`: You must specify a N value; you must change 'const int kCubeWidth' value in config.h to match this value.

-* `colors`: To specify what colors your Rubik's cube stickers are, specify a list of three ints for each symbol you use for the sticker (optional)
+* `colors`: To specify what colors your Rubik's cube stickers are, specify a list of three ints for each symbol you use for the sticker (optional).

-* 'front' / 'right' / 'up' / 'down' / 'left' / 'back': Each must have `N` strings, each of length `N`, separated by commas.
+* `front` / `right` / `up` / `down` / `left` / `back`: Each must have `N` strings, each of length `N`, separated by commas.
 You can use any 6 distinct ASCII symbol to represent each sticker, but you must be consistent.
 The orientation must be the same as specified above.

+Check example0003A.json as an example.

 I am aware that many such virtual Rubik's Cube solvers exist elsewhere.
 Inspiration for this project is from https://www.youtube.com/watch?v=f9smvQ5fc7Q and https://www.youtube.com/watch?v=IM2czqavlWM by Code Bullet.
 The general outline followed is the reduction method, given by https://ruwix.com/twisty-puzzles/big-cubes-nxnxn-solution/.